On the Quantum Resolution of Cosmological Singularities using AdS/CFT: Introduction and Summary

-In our example, the dual field theory is a deformation of ${\cal N}=4$ Super-Yang-Mills (SYM) theory on $\Rbar \times S^3$ by an unbounded double trace potential $-f {\cal O}^2/2$, with ${\cal O}$ a trace operator quadratic in the adjoint Higgs scalars~\cite{Aharony:2001pa} .
-The dual field theory has several key properties that allow us to analyze its dynamics quantitatively: \begin{enumerate} \item The principal advantage of this five-dimensional setup, compared with similar four-dimensional cosmologies studied previously, is that the undeformed dual boundary theory is well-understood.
-Furthermore, the deformation is renormalizable and a one-loop computation shows that, because of the ``wrong'' sign of the deformation, the coupling $f$ that governs the instability is asymptotically free \cite{Witten:2001ua}, allowing perturbative field theory computations in the regime near the singularity, {\it i.e.}, for large ${\cal O}$, at least at small 't Hooft coupling.
+In our example, the dual field theory is a deformation of ${\cal N}=4$ Super-Yang-Mills (SYM) theory on $\Rbar \times S^3$ by an unbounded double trace potential $-f {\cal O}^2/2$, with ${\cal O}$ a trace operator quadratic in the adjoint Higgs scalars~\cite{Aharony:2001pa}.
+The dual field theory has several key properties that allow us to analyze its dynamics quantitatively: \begin{enumerate} \item The principal advantage of this five-dimensional setup, compared with similar four-dimensional cosmologies studied previously, is that the undeformed dual boundary theory is well-understood. \footnote{ After the present work appeared on the preprint archive, an improved understanding of the M2-brane theory \cite{Aharony:2008ug} has enabled us to study four-dimensional cosmologies as well \cite{Craps:2009qc}. } Furthermore, the deformation is renormalizable and a one-loop computation shows that, because of the ``wrong'' sign of the deformation, the coupling $f$ that governs the instability is asymptotically free \cite{Witten:2001ua}, allowing perturbative field theory computations in the regime near the singularity, {\it i.e.}, for large ${\cal O}$, at least at small 't Hooft coupling.
 In particular, we can show that quantum corrections do not turn the potential around, so that it is really unbounded below. \item As the dual theory evolves towards the singularity, the field evolution becomes {\it ultralocal} on any fixed length scale, meaning that spatial gradients become dynamically unimportant.
-This means that one effectively has an infinite set of decoupled quantum mechanical systems, one at each spatial point, in the regime near the singularity. \item Since the conformal boundary has finite spatial volume, the unstable, homogeneous background mode evolves quantum mechanically.
-The quantum mechanical spread of its wave function will turn out to be crucial for the suppression of particle creation as the wavefunction for the homogeneous mode rolls down the potential, bounces back from infinity, and rolls back up towards its starting value. \item As the singularity is approached, the semiclassical approximation becomes increasingly accurate, both for the homogeneous background and for the fluctuations.
+This means that one effectively has an infinite set of decoupled quantum mechanical systems, one at each spatial point, when one approaches the singularity. \item Since the conformal boundary has finite spatial volume, the unstable, homogeneous background mode evolves quantum mechanically.
+The quantum mechanical spread of its wave function will turn out to be crucial for the suppression of particle creation as the wavefunction for the homogeneous mode rolls down the potential and bounces back from infinity. \item As the singularity is approached, the semiclassical approximation becomes increasingly accurate, both for the homogeneous background and for the fluctuations.
 This allows us to study the full quantum dynamics with some analytical precision.

 \end{enumerate}